← cook.2ho.me

 0:30

 Cancel Brown.
 Pour in 1/3 of the water, scrape the bottom clean.
-Add the rest of the water + salt.
+Add the rest of the water.
 Stir once.
 Seal lid.
 Vent Sealing.
 Manual / Pressure Cook, 22 min HP.

 Pressure Cook